-- 2. The credit notes are not reported in the Intrastat statistical declaration if they are in the following situations: - represent financial bonuses received for reaching a plan (target) value or quantity for a certain period (several months) or annually by a firm;

-- granted because the invoice was paid to the supplier before the due deadline - granted by suppliers to promote products; - reductions/increases granted at a later point in time (e.g. not foreseeable at the time of transaction, granted as total amount for previous transactions) and subsequent; discounts granted in cumulative amount which cannot be deducted to which transaction of goods and reporting period refer.
+- 2. The credit notes are not reported in the Intrastat statistical declaration if they are in the following situations: - represent financial bonuses received for reaching a plan (target) value or quantity for a certain period (several months) or annually by a firm; - granted because the invoice was paid to the supplier before the due deadline - granted by suppliers to promote products; - reductions/increases granted at a later point in time (e.g. not foreseeable at the time of transaction, granted as total amount for previous transactions) and subsequent; discounts granted in cumulative amount which cannot be deducted to which transaction of goods and reporting period refer.

-These credit notes will be reported in form 390 - VIES according to the provisions of Tax Code.
+These credit notes will be reported in the recapitulative declarations regarding intra-UE deliveries/acquisitions (form 390 - VIES) according to the provisions of Tax Code.